ThibautChoppy/MCStatsCompiler/README.md

 If you use the manual option, drop the files in the appropriate subfolders in the **data** folder (stats, usercache...).
 If you use other options, follow the instructions in the config.
 Note: the local mode is still WIP.

 ### (Cobblemon module only) 5a.
 Prepare output.xlsx
-If you intend on using the leaderboard feature of the Cobblemon module, you need to prepare the **output.xlsx** file.
+If you intend on using the leaderboard feature of the Cobblemon module, you can optionally modify the **output.xlsx** file.
 Simply adapt the table to your desired number of players (for example, if you expect 20 players, you can for example have a 5x4 table or a 10x2 table).
 You can also change the title, the colors and other formatting elements.
 Just make sure to keep 3 Excel columns per leaderboard column, and start it in the cell B3 (see example in the image below).

 Don't forget to adapt the config file to your changes, especially the number of rows and columns if you have changed them!
 The subtitles of the table can also be configured there.